JanviDhonde/Vrinda-Excel-Dashboard/README.md

 ### 🛠️ Tools and Technologies Used

 - **Microsoft Excel:** For creating interactive dashboards and visualizations.
-- **Data Analysis Techniques:** Structured raw data to uncover meaningful insights.
+- **Data Analysis Techniques:** Structured raw data to uncover meaningful insights.<br>
+*Data extraction, Data transformation, Data Cleaning, Data Processing, Data Preprocessing, Data Analysis<br> Techniques, Dashboarding, Reporting*

 ### 📂 How to Use the Dashboard

 1. **Download the Repository:** Clone this repository or download the Excel file containing the dashboard.